dinhanhthi/dinhanhthi.com/posts/ml/clustering/2019-11-04-k-means-clustering.md

 {% assign img-url = '/img/post/ML/clustering' %}

-K-Means is the most popular clustering method any learner should know.
+K-Means is ==the most popular clustering method== any learner should know.
 In this note, we will understand the idea of KMeans and how to use it with Scikit-learn.
 Besides that, we also learn about its variants (K-medois, K-modes, K-medians).

 ## What's the idea of K-Means?